 The Congestion Mitigation and Air Quality Improvement (CMAQ) Program provides a flexible funding source to State and local governments for transportation projects and programs designed to help meet the requirements of the Clean Air Act.
 Funding is available to areas that do not meet the National Ambient Air Quality Standards.
 These are considered non-attainment areas.
 Funding is also available to areas that were previously in non-attainment but are now in compliance.
 These are referred to as maintenance areas.
 Funds are distributed to States based on a formula that considers an area's population by county and the severity of its air quality problems within the non-attainment and maintenance areas.
-Greater weight is given to carbon monoxide non-attainment and maintenance areas.
 Eligible activities for funding include: